tilt-dev/tilt.build/src/index.md

   <div class="u-marginBottom0_5">
   Tilt watches your filesystem and updates your servers in seconds so you can spend more time getting stuff done and less time watching paint dry.
-We’ve can make even the most complicated setups feel snappy again — and that’s no easy task.
+Tilt makes even the most complicated setups feel snappy again — and that’s no easy task.
   </div>